 This list, along with recorded excerpts of performances, will go to the Selection Panel who will vote on a shortlist of the top four contenders in each category.

-The shortlist will be announced in July and shortlisted nominees will be notified directly.
+The shortlist will be announced late July/early August.
+Shortlisted nominees will be notified directly before the public announcement.

 The winners will be announced at the 2014 Australian Dance Awards in Sydney on Sunday 9 November.